html-validate/html-validate/docs/usage/index.md

 1. Named bundled metadata.
 2. NPM package with the same name.
-3. A local file, json or js, resolvable by `require(..)`.
+3. A local file, json or js, resolvable by `import(..)`.
 Path is relative to the configuration file.

 <div class="alert alert-info">
 	<i class="fa-solid fa-info-circle" aria-hidden="true"></i>